gvwilson/thirdbit/src/fiction/santas/index.md

 "Stay here," Finner said firmly.
-He tucked the ray gun into his trousers, then imagined what would happen if it went off again and transferred it to his pocket.
-"I'll be right back," he promised as he pulled the cabin door open and stepped out into chaos.
+He tucked the ray gun into his trousers, then imagined what would happen if it went off again and transferred it to his pocket as he pulled the cabin door open and stepped out into chaos.

-Half a dozen sailors were firing rifles and crossbows into the air.
+Half a dozen sailors were firing rifles and complicated crossbow-ish things into the air.
-Half a dozen others were reloading the ship's cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
+Others were reloading the ship's cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
-No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray airship that was now above the ship.
+No, not a tentacle—it was a metal cable as thick as Finner's arm dangling from the blue-and-gray airship that now floated above the ship.

 [^parrot-time]: Sorry, sorry—the parrot that usually chose to spend time with the captain.

-A second cable fell from the airship as Finner gaped up into the sky, and then a third.
+A second cable dropped from the airship as Finner gaped up into the sky, then a third.
-The sailors' bullets and arrows had no more effect on the airship than Santa Greenwood's ax had on the cable.
+The sailors' bullets and arrow-ish things had no more effect on the airship than Santa Greenwood's ax had on the cable.
 "Stand by to repel boarders, ye grumble-fisted knucklewaddlers!"
 Captain Clausbeard shouted,
-drawing his cutlass and passing a tiny replica of it to the parrot, who clutched the sliver-sized blade in its beak.
+drawing his cutlass and passing a tiny replica of it to the parrot, who clutched its sliver-sized blade in her beak.

 *Crack!*
 *Crack!*